 Previously leaving fans in the dark for months, on June 9, EA finally released the reveal trailer for the game and confirmed its official name.

 Further new feature details were revealed at E3 2021, and not only that, EA even revealed the game’s scheduled release date, and there isn’t too long to wait.

 - When and where is Battlefield 2042 set?

 - Specialists in Battlefield 2042

 - Battlefield 2042 battle royale mode

-During the reveal trailer on June 9, EA confirmed that Battlefield 2042 is set to release on October 22, 2021.
-For early access members, the game will be available on October 15.
+During the reveal trailer on June 9, EA confirmed that Battlefield 2042 was set to release on October 22, 2021, but the game has since been delayed.
+In a new update, DICE confirmed that the game will launch on November 19.